 You Can Land Trips Like These, Too

-To land trips like this-often all-expenses-paid-your job is simple.
+To land trips like in the future—often all-expenses-paid-job—is simple.
 Keep good notes about where you went and what you did.
 Then write an article sharing your recommendations and opinion about your experience - good or bad - with others who are interested in going there.

 You might be asking how that could be.
 How could taking notes about all the fun things you’re doing actually fund your trips?